We will receive £44,880 Pupil Premium in 2018-2019. This additional money is

 More specific information about our Pupil Premium Children

-- 48% of our disadvantaged pupils had low attainment in the previous key stage.
-These children will have TA or teacher support in the classroom in small group work.
-In addition they will have regular afternoon interventions in small groups.
-Those children at the end of their key stage will have 1-1 tutoring and booster classes after school.
+in small groups.
+Those children at the end of their key stage will have 1-1 tutoring and booster classes after

 You can read more about how we utilise the Pupil Premium funding on our Statutory Information page here.